captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

     -   Usually set on directories that a "world" write able.
     -   Prevents a user from removing a file that they do not own inspite of the permissions that are set.

-- lsattr - show special attributes if they exist
+- lsattr: show special attributes if they exist
 - chattr
-    -   i: immutable - cannot delete a file, even as root
+    -   i: immutable: cannot delete a file, even as root
     -   a: append mode